Thursday, November 19, 2009

 The Stirling engine will works by repeated heating and cooling of usually sealed amount of working gas, usually air or other gases such as hydrogen or helium.
 This is accomplished by moving the gas between hot & cold heat exchangers, the hot heat exchanger being a chamber in thermal contact with an external heat source, for e.g. a fuel burner, and the cold heat exchanger being a chamber in the thermal contact with an external heat sink, for e.g. air fins.

 The gas will follow the behavior described by gas laws which describe how a gas pressure, temperature and the volume are related.
-When the gas will be heated, because it is in sealed chamber, the pressure rises and this acts on the power piston to produce a power stroke.
-When the gas will be cooled, the pressure drops and this means that less work needs to done by the piston to recompress the gas on the return stroke, which will be giving a net gain in the power available on shaft.
-The working gas flows cyclically between the hot and the cold heat exchangers.
+When the gas will be heated, because it is in sealed chamber, the pressure rises and this

 Privacy Policy